Ruth Mumbi

-Ruth Mumbi (born 6 November 1980) is the founder and currently serving as the Executive Director of Women Collective‑Kenya (WCK), a community‑based organisation advocating for the rights of women in Kenya’s informal settlements.
-She is a human rights defender, community organiser, and women’s rights activist whose work spans reproductive health, water access, housing rights, police accountability, and urban justice.
+Ruth Mūmbi (born 6 November 1980) is the founder and currently serving as the Executive Director of Women Collective‑Kenya (WCK), a community‑based organization advocating for the rights of women in Kenya’s informal settlements.
+She is a human rights defender, community organizer, and women’s rights activist whose work spans reproductive health, water access, housing rights, police accountability, and urban justice.
 She also coordinates Bunge la Wamama Mashinani, a grassroots women’s movement in Nairobi’s informal settlements.

 Early life and background

-Ruth Mumbi was born on 6 November 1980 in Kiamaiko, an informal settlement in Nairobi, Kenya.
+Ruth Mūmbi was born on 6 November 1980 in Kìamaiko, an informal settlement in Nairobi, Kenya.
 She lost her father at around ten years of age, which intensified her family’s vulnerability in a context of poverty and informality.
 Growing up amidst structural inequality, informal housing, and limited access to basic services strongly influenced her later activism.

 Formative influences

-Her early involvement in community organising included documenting extrajudicial killings, forced disappearances, and other forms of state violence in Mathare/Kiamaiko.
+Her early involvement in community organizing included documenting extrajudicial killings, forced disappearances, and other forms of state violence in Mathare/Kìamaiko.
 She has cited that “no one had the guts to talk about it,” and this early human-rights documentation formed the foundation of her career as a defender.
 In 2014, she participated in a protective fellowship at the University of York’s Centre for Applied Human Rights (UK), further strengthening her advocacy skills and international exposure.

-Organising and activism
+Organizing and activism

 Early activism

-By the late 1990s and early 2000s, Mumbi was actively mobilising communities around state violence, forced evictions, maternal health failures, and gender-based violations.
-She founded “Warembo Ni Yes” (“Young Women Say Yes”), a group mobilising young women to participate in Kenya’s 2010 constitutional referendum process.
+By the late 1990s and early 2000s, Mūmbi was actively mobilizing communities around state violence, forced evictions, maternal health failures, and gender-based violations.
+She founded “Warembo Ni Yes” (“Young Women Say Yes”), a group mobilizing young women to participate in Kenya’s 2010 constitutional referendum process.

 Bunge la Wamama Mashinani

-In 2008–2009, Mumbi founded Bunge la Wamama Mashinani (“Women’s Parliament at the Grassroots”), a women-led grassroots movement in Nairobi’s informal settlements.
+In 2008–2009, Mūmbi founded Bunge la Wamama Mashinani (“Women’s Parliament at the Grassroots”), a women-led grassroots movement in Nairobi’s informal settlements.